ijzershop/PrestaShop/modules/mollie/README.md

 Do you have problems with the installation or do you think the module contains a bug?
 Send an email to info@mollie.com with a accurate description of the problem.

-# release preparation #

-A pull request and merge generates zip archive which can be used for release.